 2. Citizenship by naturalisation through residence

 If you don’t qualify for citizenship by descent, naturalisation is the second best option.
-Almost every country in Europe allows Americans and other foreigners to become naturalised citizens after living in the country for a specific period, usually 5 to 8 years.
+Almost every country in Europe allows Americans and other nationalities to become naturalised citizens after living in the country for a specific period, usually 5 to 8 years but sometimes less.

 For example, in Portugal, you can get residency by having a passive income equal to the country’s minimum wage and apply for citizenship after just 5 years.
 In Spain, if you hold dual citizenship with the U.S. and an Ibero-American country, you can become a citizen after just 2 years of residency.